Angles Worksheets

 By understanding these classifications – acute, obtuse, right, straight, and reflex – you’ll be able to spot angles all around you and appreciate their role in geometry and the world at large.
 Whether you’re building a house, designing a game, or simply navigating your environment, angles are there, shaping our understanding of space and relationships between objects.

-These Angles Worksheets are printable.
+These printable Angles Worksheets are printable.
 Students need to classify angles as acute, obtuse, right, straight, or reflex angles.
 Each Angles Worksheet has an answer page.
 Teachers, parents, and students can print these worksheets out and make copies.

 Classifying Acute, Obtuse or Right Angles

-Classifying Acute Obtuse Right Angles PDF A
+Classifying Acute Obtuse Right Angles A

-Classifying Acute Obtuse Right Angles PDF A Answers
+Classifying Acute Obtuse Right Angles A Answers

-Classifying Acute Obtuse Right Angles PDF B
+Classifying Acute Obtuse Right Angles B

-Classifying Acute Obtuse Right Angles PDF B Answers
+Classifying Acute Obtuse Right Angles B Answers

-Classifying Acute Obtuse Right Angles PDF C
+Classifying Acute Obtuse Right Angles C

-Classifying Acute Obtuse Right Angles PDF C Answers
+Classifying Acute Obtuse Right Angles C Answers

 Classifying Acute, Obtuse, Right, Straight, or Reflex Angles